 Q ±3.5 Optional.
 It indicates the spindle angular position (±359.9999) of the thread's starting point.
 This makes it possible to make threads with multiple entries.
-If not programmed, a value of 0 is assumed.

 Whenever G33 is executed, if s.m.p.
 M19TYPE (P43) =0, and before making the servo-driven thread, the CNC references the spindle (home search).